Favorite Book(s):A Prayer for Owen Meany by John Irving

 Personal Impact of Red Tent: Red Tent is actually creating women in community.
 We get to create ourselves together.
 I learn something new each time I’m involved—about myself and about what it means to be in community and to be deeply connected to others.
 Red Tent creates hope and embodies love and self-worth for everyone involved.

-Go-To Coping Skill/Self-Care: Journaling, Singing, Painting, and Reading;
+Go-To Coping Skill/Self-Care: Journalism, Singing, Painting, and Reading;

 Favorite Quote: “Furthermore, we have not even to risk the adventure alone; for the heroes of all time have gone before us, the labyrinth is fully known; we have only to follow the thread of the hero-path.
 And where we had thought to find an abomination, we shall find a god; where we had thought to slay another, we shall slay ourselves; where we had thought to travel outward, we shall come to the center of our own existence; where we had thought to be alone, we shall be with all the world.” ~Joseph Campbell